-Refer to Program Dissertation Guidelines to determine the process for selecting and/or being matched with a dissertation chair.
+Refer to your program's dissertation manual supplement to determine the process for selecting and/or being matched with a dissertation chair.
 Students will select readers, as part of their dissertation committee.
 This is an important milestone in a student's academic career.
 It is the point at which a student moves from the master's level in their graduate training to a more advanced stage of professional development.
 Students are no longer "writing papers"; they are conducting original research and, under the guidance of the dissertation chair, they begin defining and developing their own area of expertise and unique contribution to the field.